-The distance of your speaker-wire run directly corresponds to the gauge (or thickness) of wire you'll need to use.
+The length of your speaker-wire run directly corresponds to the gauge (or thickness) of wire you'll need to use.
 All speaker wire is based on the American Wire Gauge (AWG), a wire-sizing system that assigns numbers (which range from 0 to 40) to standardized wire thicknesses.
-In the AWG system, the higher the number is, the thinner the wire.
+In the AWG (which I like to pronounce as "AUGHHH!") system, the higher the number, the thinner the wire.
 Speaker wire typically falls within the 12 to 18-gauge range.

 Will the wire need to go through a wall?

 Because fire safety considerations come into play, choosing the right wire for in-wall installation takes a little more consideration than just closing your eyes and pointing at any old speaker wire.
 If you're going to be running speaker wire in-wall, you'll need to select a type that is UL-rated and labeled either CL2 or CL3 (Class 2 or Class 3, respectively).
 These designations ensure that the wire has been tested extensively for current-based heat generation, flammability, and susceptibility to damage, and that Underwriters Laboratories has given it their stamp of approval for safe consumer use and in-wall installation.
 I think we can all agree that the last thing anybody wants to deal with is a fire happening inside your walls.
 We recommend Monster XP® CI Compact Speaker Cable.

 On the other hand, if your audio setup doesn't require in-wall wire runs, any type of speaker wire will work, provided that you're satisfied with its quality.
 One great all-around speaker wire to try is Monster XP® Speaker Wire by Monster Cable®.

 What level of sound quality are you aiming for?